Diwahars/react-highcharts/README.md

 The JSON data is modifiable within src/chart.js in the seriesObject array.

-If you want to work in JSX
-  Use src/chart.js
+JSX users: src/chart.js

-If you want to work in JavaScript
-  Use build/chart.js
+JavaScript users: build/chart.js

+####
 Note for JSX users:

 Be sure to transform your JSX file into a JavaScript file.
 ex: src/chart.js -> build/chart.js

 ## History